IWW poster, 1916

 With the anniversary of the start of the First World War looming, there is sure to be demand in public libraries for information to complete school assignments or otherwise to commemorate the events and in particular the soldiers who fought and died.

-While it is fine to remember and honour the service of those who went to fight, it is even more important to remember those who refused to fight.
+While it is fine to remember and honour the service of those who went to fight, it is even more important to remember, commemorate and celebrate those who refused to fight.

 In Australia there were a range of political and social institutions who were opposed to the war and who jointly defeated government attempts to introduce conscription.

-Below are a few sources to assist those working in public libraries to provide their users with a greater range of resources.
+Below are listed a few sources to assist those working in public libraries to provide their users with a range of useful resources.
 It is only a very small sample, there are hundreds more sources for the enterprising librarian to find.

 Australian Dictionary of Biography - Tom Barker – http://adb.anu.edu.au/biography/barker-tom-5131